-Fontbonne University is committed to graduating students who are prepared to think critically, to act ethically, and to assume responsibility as citizens and leaders (see Mission Statement).
+Fontbonne University is committed to graduating students who are prepared to think critically and act ethically to create a more just world (see Mission Statement).
 Fontbonne University expects the highest standards of integrity from its students.
 A violation of academic integrity includes, but is not limited to, any act of cheating, plagiarism, fabrication, and dissimulation and any act of aiding and abetting academic dishonesty.
 In cases where academic integrity is in question, the following definitions and policies will apply.